dfinity/examples/motoko/icp_transfer/README.md

 The sample code revolves around one core transfer function which takes as input the amount of ICP to transfer, the account (and optionally the subaccount) to which to transfer ICP and returns either success or an error in case e.g. the ICP transfer canister doesn’t have enough ICP to do the transfer.
 In case of success, a unique identifier of the transaction is returned.
 This identifier will be stored in the memo of the transaction in the ledger.

-This sample will use the Rust variant.
+This sample will use the Motoko variant.

 ## Prerequisites

 This example requires an installation of:

 -   [x] Install the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install/index.mdx).
+-   [x] Download and install [git](https://git-scm.com/downloads).
--   [x] Download and install [git.](https://git-scm.com/downloads)
+-   [x] Download and install [mops](https://internetcomputer.org/docs/current/tutorials/developer-journey/level-3/3.1-package-managers/#installing-mops).

 ## How to get there